yueyujiang/dataset_cdepp/README.md

-# Dataset for Scaling deep phylogenetic placement to ultra-large reference trees: a tree-aware ensemble approach
+# Dataset and software usage for CDEPP

+CDEPP: Scaling DEPP phylogenetic placement to ultra-large reference trees: a tree-aware ensemble approach

 ## Software
 The software is combined with DEPP software.
-It is available in PyPi and can be installed using `pip install depp-test`
+It is available in PyPi and can be installed using `pip install depp`

 ## Usage
 ### Training